Immunizations

 How often: Once through a two-dose series.
 The second dose usually is given 2 to 6 months after the first dose.
 You may receive the shingles vaccine and others at the same time.

-Where: Stephens Pharmacy and primary care clinics.
+Where: Stephens Pharmacy, Buffalo Community Pharmacy and primary care clinics.

 Why: Shingles is a painful skin rash, usually with blisters.
 It can lead to severe complications, such as pneumonia, hearing problems, blindness, brain inflammation, or death.
 The same virus that causes chickenpox also causes shingles.
 The chickenpox virus stays in your body and can cause shingles later in life.